A Century of Service to Southern California Golfers

 In 2011, the SCGA consolidated operations with the Public Links Golf Association of Southern California.
 Currently, the SCGA has approximately 160,000 members and nearly 1,300 clubs.

-For more information on the history of the SCGA, view the latest installment of the Centennial Series.
+For more information on the history of the SCGA, click here.